Innovation for Adolescent Sexual and Reproductive Health and Rights in Rural Zambia

 Data collection: Assessing behavior change campaigns can be difficult.
 Because Amplio’s technology collects usage statistics and user feedback, VSO will have access to data and insights they can use to evaluate message effectiveness, improve content for future deployments, and create program reports.

 TALK II aims to empower youth around sexual and reproductive health and rights.

 Goodbye boredom, hello health during COVID-19

-Mavis Banda, a project officer who has led VSO Zambia’s SRHR programming in Samfya for over five years, said Talking Books are already making a difference.
+Mavis Banda, a project officer who has led VSO’s SRHR programming in Samfya for over five years, said Talking Books are already making a difference.

-In addition, the technology offers a social outlet: “The young people say, ‘Now that Talking Books have come to our community, we won’t be bored any more.’”
+Banda said the Talking Book also offers a social outlet: “The young people say, ‘Now that Talking Books have come to our community, we won’t be bored anymore.’”

-When the project was delayed by coronavirus, VSO Zambia took the opportunity to add COVID-19 messages to their Talking Book content.
-More importantly, the technology has allowed them to run the program, despite school closures.
+When the project was delayed by the coronavirus, VSO took the opportunity to add COVID-19 messaging to their Talking Book content.
+Equally important, the technology has allowed them to run the program, despite school closures.

-“Amplio’s technology is very appropriate in the COVID environment,” Banda explained.
+“Amplio’s technology is very appropriate in the COVID environment,” Banda said.
 “At the household level, you don’t have to be there, the Talking Book plays the message.
 Our volunteers sanitize the device before passing it to the next household.
-Likewise, at the youth listening groups, participants are seated at least a meter apart, to adhere with Ministry of Health guidelines.”
+Likewise, at the youth listening groups, participants are seated a meter apart, to adhere with the Zambia Ministry of Health guidelines.”

 Access to information is a human right